 - Along with Juhuasuan, a Groupon-like group-buying marketplace, those sites make up more than 80 percent of Alibaba’s revenue.

-- Another point to note is the China’s online shopping market size was $295 billion in 2013 and Alibaba controlled 80% of this pie (awesome!)
+- Another point to note is that China’s online shopping market size was $295 billion in 2013, and Alibaba controlled 80% of this pie (excellent!)

 - With China’s online shopping market size estimated to multiply 2.5 times to $713 billion by 2017 (source: iResearch), Alibaba’s size can only grow from here.